dogacozdemir/capmaker-forge/PROJECT_REFERENCE.md

 ---

 *This reference document should be updated as the project evolves.
-Last updated: January 2025 - Keyboard Centering & Visual Enhancements*
+Last updated: January 2025 - Multiselect FloatingToolbar & UX Enhancements*

 ## Recent Updates - Multi-Layer System & UI Improvements (January 2025)